 A common misunderstanding in the office build-out process is that the tenant improvement (TI) allowance is intended to cover all the costs associated with a space.
 While negotiating a sizable TI can be beneficial, you can be almost certain that it will not cover absolutely everything.

-While the tenant must factor in costs like data cabling, furniture and decorations, the landlord is only concerned with the improvements that will increase the value of the building.
+While the tenant must factor in costs like data cabling, furniture, and decorations, the landlord is only concerned with the improvements that will increase the value of the building.
 Unlike furniture, improvements like new walls and doors will leave lasting value on the building that the landlord will potentially benefit from down the road.

 Because of this, most landlords restrict what the TI allowance can be used on.

-What TI Covers
+What Does TI Cover?

 Landlords will usually allow TI to be spent on the hard costs and soft costs of the project.